 Some will accept the application but base their affordability assessment on your previous salary until you have at least three months of payslips at your new pay structure.

+How does a new job affect getting a mortgage if I want to apply to my current bank?
 Other lenders are rigid, and if you are in a new position, they won't offer a mortgage for at least a year, even if the employer is the same.

 A lot depends on whether you're staying with the same employer, or contracted to the same company, or whether the new contract is with a completely different organisation.

-Lenders may also wish to examine the terms of your new contract:
+New job mortgage lenders may also wish to examine the terms of your new contract: